vanHeemstraSystems/shelly-home-assistant/300/README.md

 4) Also remove any covering that prevents the Shelly Pro 4 PM from being visible after the cover has been put back in place.

+5) In case the metering cabinet does not have openings where we could lead the Ethernet cable through (to be connected with the WiFi router later on), look for pre-made cutouts that allow us to cutout such an opening by applying pressure.
+This way allow for the Ethernet cable to exit the metering cabinet.

 5) Place the Shelly Pro 4 PM onto the rails, with the text facing up, by slightly pullling the release down and clipping it onto the rails.
 The release should fasten the Shelly Pro 4 PM to the rails.

 6) ...